Woman commits suicide at Delhi metro | Devdiscourse

 A woman committed suicide by jumping in front of a moving train on Delhi metro's Yellow Line on Monday, police said.
-Aisa Khan, a resident of Roshanara Garden, Shakti Nagar, died on the spot after jumped off-platform No 2 of the GTB Nagar Metro station in the morning, an officer said.
+Aisa Khan, a resident of Roshanara Garden, Shakti Nagar, jumped off-platform No 2 of the GTB Nagar Metro station, an officer said.

 The lady was rushed to a hospital where she was declared brought dead.
-No suicide note was found from the spot, but a mobile number was recovered from her purse, the police said.
-The train was going towards Samyapur Badli and services were briefly disrupted due to the incident, DMRC officials said.
+No suicide note was found from the spot.
+One mobile number was recovered from her purse, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)